Candye Kane: Music career

 Candye released Swango, which was produced by Mike Vernon for Sire/London Records; it was her only major label release.
-This was followed by her Rounder/Bullseye release, The Toughest Girl Alive, produced by Scott Billington.
-Next she released four CDs on the German Label Ruf Records.
+This was followed by her Bullseye Blues/Rounder release, The Toughest Girl Alive, produced by Scott Billington.
+Next she released four CDs on the German label Ruf Records.
 Subsequent titles included Whole Lotta Love, produced by Val Garay and White Trash Girl, produced in Austin by Ruf Records and Mark Kazanoff.
 In 2007, she released Guitar'd and Feathered on Ruf Records.
 The CD was produced by former Muddy Waters guitarist Bob Margolin.
 In 2009, she signed to Delta Groove Productions and released Superhero in June 2009.

 She made a "topless" video for the song "All You Can Eat" during which she pounded the keyboards with her bare breasts.
 She dropped this routine from her act after her first bout with cancer, which caused her to lose over 100 pounds and reduced her bust from 44H to 38D.

 A stage play about Kane's life debuted at San Diego's Diversionary Theatre in January 2009, directed by Javier Velasco.
 The play, titled The Toughest Girl Alive, was based on Kane's memoir about her turbulent life.

-She was included on the 30 Essential Women of the Blues CD set released by the House of Blues record label and the Rock for Choice compilation.
-She appeared with Lucinda Williams and Dwight Yoakam on Town South of Bakersfield on Enigma Records.
+She was included on the Essential Women in Blues CD set released by the 'House of Blues' record label and the Rock for Choice compilation.
+She appeared on the 1988 compilation A Town South of Bakersfield Part II on Enigma Records, which included tracks by Jim Lauderdale, Katy Moffatt, Lucinda Williams, Dwight Yoakam and several others.